sejungkwak/connect-4/README.md

   - Error: The __Play__ page froze occasionally when the sound was on in Safari and Chrome on iOS.
   - Reason: The audio delay on iOS seems to be a known issue as _Apple_ have disabled automatic sound playing by default.
-  - Fix: I created a global variable that stores the `Audio()` constructor.
-I set `autoplay = true` to it and added a silent MP3 file.
+  - Fix: I created a global variable that stores the `Audio()` constructor, set `autoplay = true` to it and added a silent MP3 file.
 I then changed the `src` property in the function that plays the sound.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/7c255968d9901c4dd6fafe4b2fbb5d10149edc7d)

 - End game sound bug in Safari on iOS